-On most AIO liquid coolers, the pump is the part that you connect to the CPU.
+On most AIO liquid coolers, the pump is the part you place right on top of the CPU.

-The pump is responsible for pushing the liquid through the radiator.
+The pump is responsible for moving the liquid through the radiator and tubing.

 When it comes to any liquid cooling setup, the pump is the heart of the system.
 This is especially true for a closed-loop system.

-If your pump is on the fritz, your cooling performance will go down significantly, to the point where the default cooler you get with your CPU will do a better job of cooling it.
+If your pump is on the fritz, your cooling performance will go down significantly, to the point where the boxed air cooler you get with your CPU would do a better job of cooling it.

-So you need to make sure that your pump is mounted and working well and that it’s not making any weird noises.
+So you must ensure that your pump is mounted properly, thermal-paste and all, working well and that it’s not making any weird noises.